-This is one of the most notable reasons why paid VPN is better than free VPN.
-Due to high numbers of internet user and weak servers, free VPNs have a very slow internet connection.
+This is one of the most notable reasons why paid VPN is better than a free VPN.
+Due to the high numbers of internet users and weak servers, free VPNs have a very slow internet connection.
 You can agree a buffering internet connection is quite annoying.
 It becomes impossible to complete a task in time.

 However, paid VPN have a relatively fast internet connection and sometime may match or exceed that of your Internet Service Provider.
 This makes searching the internet more enjoyable and at the same time safe.